Autumn-themed lessons, activities, and classroom resources that cover a variety of subjects and appeal to different learning styles

 Science and language arts activities, from comparing and contrasting seasons to identifying the characteristics of a flower.

 Illustrate an apple tree's growth by having students work as a team to create a display about the four seasons.

-With the help of Clifford, children compare problem-solving strategies used in his stories.
-Also, find a variety of fun ideas to celebrate one of the most brilliant colors of autumn: orange.
+Children compare problem-solving strategies used in Clifford stories and celebrate one of the brilliant colors of autumn: orange.

 Observe the different shapes, sizes, and vein patterns of leaves by using finger paints and leaf prints.